-(a) Where one (1) Region presently participating combines with a new Region or Regions to enter the State Carnival;
+(a) Where one (1) association presently participating combines with a new association or associations to enter the State Championship;

-(b) Where new Regions not previously participating wish to combine to enter a team in the State Carnival;
+(b) Where new associations not previously participating wish to combine to enter a team in the State Championship;

-(c) Those Regions make application through their respective Region/Association PSSA to the NSWPSSA to combine and compete as one Region team.
+(c) Those associations make application through their respective Association PSSA to the NSWPSSA to combine and compete as one association team.
 (Refer to Section 5.17.3)